smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.4.1 =
+Update to apply per-block Custom CSS to the Authenticator—fine-tune colours, spacing, or hide elements right from the editor.

 = 1.4.0 =
 Update to design Sign-Up and Edit-Account forms visually inside Gutenberg: reorder fields, add layout rows or stacks, and preview the result in real time.